COVID Update: WH Kids Reopening Plan

 WH Kids is excited to slowly begin reopening our ministry.
 Listed below are the guidelines and policies we will be following during Phase 1 of our reopening plan.

-– WH Kids programming will reopen Sunday, September 13th during the 10:45am service for children ages 1 through 5th grade.
+– WH Kids programming available during the 10:45am service for children ages 1 through 5th grade.

 – We will be limiting our capacity to 25% in our spaces in order to provide adequate social distancing.
 Capacity orders were given to us by the Town and Country Fire Marshal.

 – As weather allows, we plan to take children outside for play and learning in order to allow for a more open environment.
 Masks may be encouraged but will not be required during play.
 Children going outside will stay in their classes.
 Touch-free activities will be encouraged (jumping rope, hula hoops, chalk, running, etc.).
 Any playground equipment will be disinfected after usage.

 – We will adhere to the following CDC recommendations to ensure health and safety on Sunday mornings:

 - Spaces will be sanitized and cleaned prior to the arrival of families at the church.
 This includes, but is not limited to, high traffic areas in the church and things which may be touched regularly (light switches, door handles, countertops, toys, furniture, etc.).

 - Families will be asked to “sign up” online each week they plan to attend WH Kids to ensure we have enough space.

 - Families will be asked to complete a health screening (including a temperature reading) prior to dropping off at WH Kids.
 This should be completed electronically the morning of or will be available as a hard copy at check-in.

 - All volunteers will also complete a health screening (including a temperature reading) prior to their time serving.